 Darwin Forest Lodges in the Peak District Review – We arrived at Darwin Forest on a misty evening in March.
 From the road I could see the lights of the lodges twinkling warmly welcoming us to our weekend holiday home.
 Darwin Forest is a large 5 star self-catering holiday park in the Peak District not too far from Chatsworth House.
 It would be a fabulous location for a week’s stay as there is so much to do, both at the park and in the area.
+It’s beautiful walking countryside too.
 We were only there for the weekend but managed to pack plenty in as you can see from the video we made (there’s a lodge tour of all the rooms at the end too).
+If you are visiting for longer you might be interested in what other great days out in the Peak District are available.

 Darwin Forest Lodges